spaciery/mindmirror/README.md

 2. replace the content folder with your notes

+## Usage

-3. run the server with following flags
+run the server with following flags

 - g - generate the pages
 - c - clean previously generated pages if any